openplans/openblock-old/docs/packages/ebpub.rst

 Note that default templates are included in ebpub/templates.
 At the very least, you'll want to override base.html to design your ebpub-powered site.
 (The design of EveryBlock.com is copyrighted and not free for you to use;
-but the default design of OpenBlock is free for your use under the same license terms as the rest of OpenBlock (GPL)).
+but the default templates, css, and images that ship with OpenBlock and ebpub are of course free for your use under the same license terms as the rest of OpenBlock (GPL)).

 Custom NewsItem lists
 ---------------------